An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Linear Convolutional Network

 Then the generated variance will be

-Because of this we can easily prove Proposition \ref{prop:conv_learn_gp} \begin{proof} Generated distributions from linear denoisers are Gaussian distribution, with covariance $\tilde\Sigma$.
+Because of this we can easily prove Proposition \ref{prop:conv_learn_gp} (quoted from the main paper) \begin{proposition} Linear convolutional denoisers with circular boundary can only model stationary Gaussian processes (GP), with independent Fourier modes, proof in App.\ref{apd:general_linconv_sampling_dynamics}. \end{proposition} \begin{proof} Generated distributions from linear denoisers are Gaussian distributions, with covariance $\tilde\Sigma$.
 Since the generated covariance is diagonalized by discrete Fourier transform $F$, $\tilde\Sigma$ is circulant i.e. translation invariant.
-Given that the generated $\x$ is Gaussian distributed, $\x$ conform to a stationary Gaussian process.
+Given that the generated $\mathbf{x}$ is Gaussian distributed, $\mathbf{x}$ conforms to a stationary Gaussian process.
 While the integration function $\Phi_{k}(\sigma)$ determines the covariance kernel of this Gaussian process. \end{proof}